sourav-maji/auto-doc-generator/docs/UPDATED_DOCUMENTATION.md

 -   `GOOGLE_CLOUD_PROJECT`: Your Google Cloud project ID.
 -   `PROJECT_ID`: Your Google Cloud project ID.

+## Automated Documentation

+This project includes an AI-powered agent that automatically updates this documentation.
+The agent, defined in `ai/autoDocAgent.js`, has been refactored for better modularity and robustness.

+### How It Works

+1.  **Detects Changes**: The agent runs `git diff HEAD~1 HEAD` to find recent code changes.
+If no changes are found, it exits.
+2.  **Generates Updates**: It sends the code diff and the current documentation to the Google Gemini Pro model, prompting it to intelligently update only the relevant sections.
+3.  **Applies Changes**: The AI returns an updated version of the documentation.
+The script checks if the changes are significant before writing the new content to `docs/UPDATED_DOCUMENTATION.md`.
+4.  **Commits and Pushes**: Finally, the agent automatically adds, commits, and pushes the updated documentation file to the repository.

+This process, now featuring improved logging and error handling, ensures that the API documentation stays in sync with the source code with minimal manual intervention.

 ## API Endpoints

 ### `GET /health`